Construction Oversight on Complex Residential Projects

 Who the architect reports to Often the owner's rep becomes the gatekeeper The owner, directly

 The comparison between the owner's rep model and the CMAR model isn't just about who watches the contractor during construction.
-The more significant divergence happens before a single shovel hits dirt - during the pre-construction phase that determines whether the project arrives at construction with a realistic budget, a buildable design, and a clear plan, or with optimistic assumptions, unresolved coordination conflicts, and a number that's about to change.
+The more significant divergence happens before construction commences, during the pre-construction phase that determines whether the project arrives at construction with a realistic budget, a buildable design, and a clear plan, or with optimistic assumptions, unresolved coordination conflicts, and a number that's about to change.

 The Advisory Model's Pre-Construction Role